RakhithJK/marticliment-UniGetUI-wiki/Home.md

 ### Clone manually
 1. Open a browser and download the [source code](https://github.com/martinet101/WingetUI/archive/refs/heads/main.zip).
 2. Extract the files into a new folder.
 To do this, you can use any zip extractor, such as 7-zip, Winzip, etc...
-Or even [SomePythonThings Zip Manager](https://somepythonthings-zip-manager-64bit.uptodown.com/windows) (haha little spam for you)
 <br><br>

 ## Installing dependencies